Student Development Classes

 Special topics courses can include any topics relevant to student development: learning/academic skills, leadership, mental health, personal development, career development, etc. This designation is frequently used to 'try out' new courses in order to determine how effective they are at meeting student needs.
 Special Topics courses have included the following:

-This course helps students identify ways to develop study plans, deal with test questions and explore strategies for test-taking.
-High emphasis is placed on helping students learn from previous experience about their success and how to improve the possibility of success.
+This course helps students identify ways to develop study plans, deal with test questions, and explore strategies for test-taking.
+High emphasis is placed on helping students learn from previous experiences about their success and how to improve the possibility of success. - Professional Etiquette

 This course is designed to help those with autism spectrum disorders and others who struggle socially to adapt to college life.
 Contact the instructor, jon_cox@byu.edu, for more information.
-Instructor approval required.
+Instructor approval is required. - Math Modeling

 This course is specifically designed for unique student populations, particularly those with math disabilities.
 Referral to the course and instructor approval is required.